Benzodiazepines Detox, Withdrawal, and Treatment

 The final type of adverse reactions are drug interactions.
 Drug interactions occur when the medication you are taking interacts with another medication or drug.
 When benzos are combined with alcohol, tranquilizers, barbiturates, or narcotics they can cause excessive sedation or memory loss.
 Drugs that slow the liver down also might interact with benzos.
 When medications slow down the liver it takes longer for benzos to leave the system.
 This can lead to high concentrations of benzos in the blood which can increase the risk of other side effects.

 Benzodiazepines are intended for short term use.
-The longer these medications are used for, the higher the risk for dependence and adverse effects.
+Research indicates that the longer these medications are used for, the higher the risk for dependence and adverse effects.
 It is important to talk to your doctor if you are taking benzo medication and experiencing any of these symptoms.

 Here are some of the side effects associated with benzos: